You can find the book on Amazon here.

 Constructive criticism is always welcome!
 Please send questions and corrections to me at my email (my name as in the url @gmail.com).

-Please share with friends and colleagues so that more people can enjoy the Greek New Testament in the original language.
+Please share with friends and colleagues so that more people can enjoy the New Testament in its original language.
 Thanks in advance for your support!

-Links and Resources: The references throughout are to the commentary of Brooke Foss Westcott (noted ‘W.’), available here for download as well as to the four volumes of the monumental Grammar of Moulton (or Moulton-Turner, labeled according to volume, i.e., I, II, III, IV), and Smyth’s Greek Grammar (on Perseus).
+Links and Resources: The references throughout are to the commentary of Brooke Foss Westcott (noted ‘W.’), available here for download as well as to the four volumes of the monumental Grammar of Moulton (or Moulton-Turner, labeled according to volume, i.e., I, II, III, IV), and Smyth’s Greek Grammar (for free on Perseus).
 Another useful commentary in the public domain is that of James Moffat, available here.
-For more see the Further Resources page in the commentary.